What is a virus? How do i know if I have one?

 Hackers don’t buy these computers—they break into them remotely and then they either use them for evil or sell them to someone else who will use them for evil.

 Most people don’t realize that their computers have been taken over until days or weeks later.
 It could be that your computer is no longer completely under your control right now—you just don’t realize it yet.
+Check this post out showing how to monitor and block ports using netstat command.

 What Hackers Do With Your Computer